Effective Field Theory Description of Light Dilaton: Phenomenological Analysis

 For the mass regimes in which the dilaton behaves as a conventional particle, it can decay into both photon pairs and electron pairs.
 It is therefore necessary to account for the effect of dilaton decays in our analysis.
 Within the Lagrangian given in Eq.\,\eqref{equ:pheno}, the partial decay widths for $\chi\to\gamma\gamma$ and $\chi\to e^+e^-$ are, at tree-level,

 Using these channels, the decay length of the dilaton in the laboratory frame is

 where $\Gamma_{\rm tot}(\chi)$ and $\tau_\chi$ are the total decay width and proper lifetime of the dilaton, $\gamma=E_\chi/m_\chi$ is its Lorentz boost factor, and $E_\chi$ denotes its energy.
-If the dilaton VEV $f_\chi$ or its energy $E_\chi$ is sufficiently small, the produced dilaton may decay into visible $e^+e^-$ or $\gamma\gamma$ pairs insider the detector.
-To incorporate this effect, we define a survival factor for each experiments,
+If the dilaton VEV $f_\chi$ or its energy $E_\chi$ is sufficiently small, the produced dilaton may decay into visible $e^+e^-$ or $\gamma\gamma$ pairs inside the detector.
+To incorporate this effect, we define a survival factor for each of the experiments,

 where $L_{\rm exp}$ is the relevant detector size.
 This factor represents the probability that the dilaton remains invisible (i.e., does not decay visibly) while traversing the detector, and it must be included when deriving constraints on the dilaton parameter space.